-After cutting back or quitting opioids, one might experience agitation, anxiety, insomnia, and sweating followed by more severe flulike symptoms including nausea, diarrhea, and abdominal cramping; while uncomfortable, withdrawal symptoms are not generally life-threatening but may induce the person into drug-seeking behavior to avoid them.
-The severity of withdrawal symptoms are dependent upon the person's metabolism, tolerance, and the type of opioid used, and may begin to present anywhere between 12 to 30 hours after the last dose.
+After cutting back or quitting opioids, one might experience agitation, anxiety, insomnia, and sweating followed by more severe flu-like symptoms, including nausea, diarrhea, and abdominal cramping.
+While uncomfortable, withdrawal symptoms are not generally life-threatening but may induce the person into drugseeking behavior to avoid them.
+The severity of withdrawal symptoms is dependent upon the person's metabolism, tolerance, and the type of opioid used and may begin to present anywhere between 12 to 30 hours after the last dose.